-- And I Must Scream: The Dragon that the Egon Monastary was built on is still technically alive...but a fungal infection ate most of its nervous system and took over most of its brain, meaning that even if it was conscious, it'd be likely incapable of doing anything and would be better off dead anyway.
+- And I Must Scream: The Dragon that the Egon Monastary was built on is still technically alive...but a fungal infection ate most of its nervous system and took over most of its brain.
+Meaning that even if it was conscious, it'd be completely incapable of doing anything and would be better off dead anyway.

 - Anti-Climax: It seems pretty clear that as Ewe-lala keeps getting more and more belligerent with Poppy and Lily, she's planning on using a hammer to bash them in.
 Turns out, it's a prop, and she's actually not really a fighter at all.

 - Anti-Magic: Common long-tailed opossums can't use magic, spells don't work on them, and at the very least a shopkeeper thinks that they can mess up magic items just by touching them.
 In contrast, short tailed opposums such as Friedrich (who call themselves "Gamba") are perfectly capable of using it.
 This creates another layer of Fantastic Racism: Friedrich refers to Didelphi as the 'traitor goddess' and suggests she stole the magic out of malice.
 Poppy suggests his version of things is fradulent.

 - Anything That Moves: Mary.
 Her standards of men are precisely this.